logo

 Analyst, Clear Street

 That's terrific.
-And I think investors probably been underestimating the incremental margin there because you'd be selling both of them at the same time.
+And I think investors have probably been underestimating the incremental margin there because you'd be selling both of them at the same time.
 And then my last question is, just looking out, because everyone wants to know, what's the growth driver late next year and the following year?
 And they start asking about line two.
 I know you haven't committed to that yet, but it seems like it's a high probability.
 So the question I have is, you mentioned a commentary on that, starting some of those conversations.
-Theoretically, you want to make sure line one's working well, optimize it, get it working.
-When would you expect to get comfort around maybe getting enough percentage contract to move forward with capex spending for line two?
-Do you think that would be December, January?
+Theoretically, You want to make sure line one's working well, optimize it, get that all squared away, quality execution.
+When would you expect to get comfort around maybe getting enough percentage contracted to move forward with CapEx spending for line two?
+Do you think that'll be December, January?
 Is it that far out, you think?

 speaker